Józef Oleksy

-Józef Oleksy ([ˈjuzɛf ɔˈlɛksɨ]; 22 June 1946 – 9 January 2015) was a Polish left-wing politician, former chairman of the Democratic Left Alliance (Sojusz Lewicy Demokratycznej, SLD).
+Józef Oleksy ([ˈjuzɛf ɔˈlɛksɨ]; 22 June 1946 – 9 January 2015) was a Polish left-wing politician who served as Prime Minister of Poland from 7 March 1995 to 7 February 1996, when he resigned due to espionage allegations.
+He was chairman of the Democratic Left Alliance (Sojusz Lewicy Demokratycznej, SLD).

 Early life and education

 In his youth he lived in Nowy Sącz, and was an altar boy at St. Margaret church.
 He graduated from Kazimierz Brodziński High School in Tarnów.
 Later on, he graduated from the Faculty of Foreign Trade of the Warsaw School of Planning and Statistics (currently SGH Warsaw School of Economics).
 He obtained a doctoral degree in economics.
 He was a dean and lecturer at the Faculty of International Relations at the SGH Warsaw School of Economics and the Vistula University in Warsaw.